NannyML/nannyml/docs/datasets/binary.rst

 Synthetic Binary Classification Dataset
 =======================================

-NannyML provides a synthetic dataset describing a binary classification problem in order to make it easier to test and document its features.
+NannyML provides a synthetic dataset describing a binary classification problem, to make it easier to test and document its features.

 Problem Description
 ===================